whitneylarose/data_catalog/docs/uploading_datasets.md

 # Uploading a CKAN dataset  via API

-CKAN utilizes http request to upload datasets.
+The CKAN API utilizes http request to upload datasets.
 This is okay for smaller datasets but slow and inefficient for larger datasets.

 Note: A dataset is a single resource.